 Han Kleiber’s historic log cabin studio still stands on Main Street in Dayton and has been preserved to appear much like it did when he used it.
 His furniture, books, art supplies, etching tools and famous printing press are on display as well as photos of the artists and artwork.

 The Hans Kleiber Studio Museum is open and free to the public during the summer months.
-Hours are Wednesday – Sunday, 1:00 – 6:00pm.
+Hours are Monday – Wednesday, 9am – 2pm, or by appointment.